ucdavis-bioinformatics-training/LSSC0-Primer/markdown/intro.core/intro.core.md

-The **mission** of the Bioinformatics Core facility is to facilitate outstanding omics- scale research through these activities:
+The **mission** of the UC Davis Bioinformatics Core facility in the Genome Center is to facilitate outstanding omics- scale research through these activities:

 ![mission](mission.png)